vincentarelbundock/Rdatasets/doc/Ecdat/rst/Schooling.rst

 A dataframe containing :

 smsa66
-   lived in smsa in 1966 ?
+   lived in SMSA in 1966 ?

 smsa76
-   lived in smsa in 1976 ?
+   lived in SMSA in 1976 ?

 nearc2
    grew up near 2-yr college ?